 Because of Jesus and His death on the cross, your sins are covered over.
 Your guilt is removed from you, and death will pass over you.
-God's wrath is appeased; and you know receive the grace of God.
-You have been given the forgiveness of sins, peace with God, and eternal life by grace alone, through faith alone, in Christ Jesus alone.
-Jesus is the sacrifice for our sins, He is the one we put our faith in.
+God's wrath is appeased; and you now receive the grace of God.
+You have been given forgiveness of sins, peace with God, and eternal life.
+They are gifts from God; not things you have earned.
+Jesus is the sacrifice for your sins; He is the one we put our faith in.
+When He cried out, It is Finished!
+He meant that all the work of salvation is finished and complete forever.
 His sacrifice was once and for all; it is the only one that God will accept on your behalf.
-Jesus truly is the Lamb of God who's blood takes away the sin of the world!
+Jesus truly is the Lamb of God Who's blood takes away the sin of the world!